What to Expect When Dog Sledding in Alaska | Tips from Local Guides

 How long can sled dogs go without stopping?

 In our opinion, sled dogs shouldn't go more than a couple of hours without a break.
 Just like people or horses, they need to stop and rest when out for a big day.
 Pulling sleds loaded with people and overnight gear is hard work!
-But a highly trained and well conditioned long distance racing dog sled team is easily able to travel 100 miles in a day.
+But a highly trained and well-conditioned long-distance racing dog sled team is easily able to travel 100 miles in a day.

 Are sled dogs aggressive?

-Sled dogs are not typically aggressive creatures.
-They are highly social and responsive to pack dynamics (of which their musher is the “alpha”).
-Sled dogs are extremely people oriented and do not have the protective instincts of say, a German Shepherd Dog.
-They are typically well socialized with different types of people and trained to be friendly and gentle.
-Also, they're used to being handled by people, so it's rare to see a sled dog display aggressive behaviour towards humans.
+Also, they're used to being handled by people, so it's rare to see a sled dog display aggressive behavior towards humans.
 That being said, huskies can have very high prey drives and may not be safe around small children (which they may not recognize as human – as anyone who has had a toddler can probably commiserate with).
 But seriously, never trust huskies (or any dog for that matter) around small children.

 Do sled dogs fight each other?